Get the Facts America’s Water Companies: Myths Debunked

 FACT:

 Water companies provide local governments access to capital to address urgent infrastructure needs.
-The 15 largest water companies in the United States collectively invested more than $5 billion in community water systems in 2022.
-These are dollars coming from the private sector and not out of a municipal budget.
-2
+The 15 largest water companies in the United States collectively invested nearly $5.5 billion in community water systems in 2023.
+These are dollars coming from the private sector and not out of a municipal budget.2

 FACT: